ibm-cloud-architecture/icp-admin-bootcamp/labs/Lab 02 Private Docker Registry.md

 ### Create a Namespace in ICP

 Recall from above that when you built the Docker image, the tag that is assigned to it contains the repository name `demoicp`.
-You musto make sure that ICP has a matching namespace defined.
+You must make sure that ICP has a matching namespace defined.
 If there is no namespace in ICP that corresponds to the repository in the ICP Private Docker Registry, then you get an authentication error when you attempt to push your Docker image.

-1. Log in to the ICP console as admin/admin, and from the navigation menu, select **Manage -> Namespaces**.
+1. Log in to the ICP console (`https://10.10.1.2:8443`) as admin/passw0rd, and from the navigation menu, select **Manage -> Namespaces**.

 ![Console Namespaces](images/privateregistry/Private-Registry-08.png)